 What is Growth Hacking?

-Unlike classic marketing methods, growth hackers look for quick and often unconventional wins and adopt practices from everything from behavioral processes to cross marketing synergy to gamification — growth hackers set about finding the right message to reach users and pull them in.
+Unlike classic marketing methods, growth hackers look for quick and often unconventional wins and adopting everything from behavioral processes to cross-marketing synergy to gamification to get the job done.
+Growth hackers set about finding the right message to reach users and pull them in.

 In short, growth hacking is a strategy used by start-ups (usually) to reach a large audience as quickly as possible.
 It is generally looked at as a way to hack your marketing so you can accomplish goals faster.